 We don’t believe data analysts always benefit from 4 years in university.
 It doesn’t guarantee they will graduate with the edge they hope for.
 It does give them a lot of unnecessary debt.
-Today the average college graduate starts a career with $140,000 of debt.
-And companies still need to train them to be better data analysis.
+Today the average graduate student starts a career with $140,000 of debt.
+And companies still need to train them to be better data analysts.
 Over 52% of employers seek the skills required to do data analysis rather than the degree.

 Data Educators trains people how to become analysts without the degree or the debt.
 There is no reason to put someone in debt to get a job that starts between 60 – 100K.
 Within three years most analysts are around 140 – 180 K.

 We recommend people get some substantial experience from any business first.
-Then using that experience they can make a move to data analysis and get the paychecks that go along with it.
+Then, using that experience, they can make a move to data analysis and get the paychecks that go along with it.
 It will happen faster than a degree and without the debt.

 We educate learners to: